 As a whole, the IMO (International Maritime Organziation) is under pressure to reduce fuel use and increase efficiency – recently setting targets to reduce CO2 emissions 50% by 2050 (compared to 2008 levels).
 At the same time, most of the products available to accomplish necessary reductions are costly to ship owners, time consuming to realize returns, or require new vessel construction or infrastructure modifications.
-The industry is already imposing low-sulphur fuels in 2020, a change estimated to increase fuel expenses by 50%, with more constraints set to come.
+The industry is already imposing low-sulphur fuels, a change estimated to increase fuel expenses by 50%, with more constraints set to come.

 Wind + Wing Technologies has developed, and proven, an autonomous wing technology that offers hybrid propulsion for a reduction in fuel use-to the tune of 40%-60% on our first demonstration ferry vessel, partly funded by the state of California.
 Today we have our 2nd generation ferry demo vessel in the water, and this one is zero-emission, featuring a 75hp electric motor combined with an updated wing that is 2x as powerful, and going 2x as fast, cruising at 15-20kts.